sdcondon/FlUnit/src/FlUnit.Documentation/wwwroot/md/user-guide/getting-started.md

 As with any design, there are downsides.
 FlUnit's notable weaknesses include:

-- The baseline complexity of FlUnit tests is greater than that of tests using a method-based framework.
+- The **baseline complexity** of FlUnit tests is greater than that of tests using a method-based framework.
-- The enforced test structure can make certain scenarios a little awkward.
+- The **enforced test structure** can make certain scenarios a little awkward.
   - Primarily, people have become stuck when getting to grips with FlUnit and trying to assert on objects that are neither the return value of the `When` clause nor any of the prerequisites referenced by it.
-There is a [simple pattern of usage](./useful-patterns.md#affected-object-graph-as-prerequisite) that can get you over this hurdle - but this is likely to be the main reason not to use FlUnit if you consider it too awkward.
+There is a [simple pattern of usage](user-guide/useful-patterns.md#affected-object-graph-as-prerequisite) that can get you over this hurdle - but this is likely to be the main reason not to use FlUnit if you consider it too awkward.
   - Also consider what is needed to check the value of an out parameter.
 Ugly code..
-- Delegate params get unwieldy for even a modest number of separate "Given" clauses.
+- **Delegate params can get unwieldy** for even a modest number of separate "Given" clauses.
 Of course, can always do a single Given of, say, an anonymous object with a bunch of things in it - as shown above.
 Using C# 9's lambda discard parameters can also make things a little clearer.
-- All of the passing of test objects (arranged prerequisites, return values ..) between the provided delegates (as opposed to having a single test method) comes at a performance cost - though I've not run any explicit tests to validate the extent of this.
+- All of the passing of test objects (arranged prerequisites, return values ..) between the provided delegates (as opposed to having a single test method) comes at a **performance cost** - though I've not run any explicit tests to validate the extent of this.
 The fact that the VSTest adapter is minimal so far likely counteracts it to some degree at the moment.